tv2-oss/bifrost-gateway-controller/doc/motivation-and-overall-design.md

 interface users need to know and it fully supports a GitOps-based workflow.
 Users do not need to work with Terraform or generally know how the Gateway API is implemented by the platform.
-For features beyond the core gateway API, the *bifrost-gateway-controller* applies [GEP-713 policy attachments](https://gateway-api.sigs.k8s.io/geps/gep-713)
+For features beyond the core Gateway API, the *bifrost-gateway-controller* applies [GEP-713 policy attachments](https://gateway-api.sigs.k8s.io/geps/gep-713)

 The Gateway API does not cover concerns such as DNS or web application